nearform/titus/docs/quick-start/README.md

 - `docker:dev:stop`
   - Runs `docker-compose down` to spin down the running system

-For example, to tear down the system, spin it back up, and tail the logs, the commands would be,
+For example, to tear down the system, spin it back up and tail the logs, the commands would be:

 ```sh
 npm run docker:dev:rmi